Cochlear Implant Lawsuit

 - Electrical shock

-In 2019, the FDA recalled the MED EL Cochlear System designed for profoundly and severely deaf people where a hearing aid was ineffective.
-The medical device was recalled because the helium leak test results were not within the cochlear implant standard specification.
+In 2019, the FDA recalled the MED-EL Cochlear System designed for profoundly and severely deaf people where a hearing aid was ineffective.
+The medical hearing device was recalled because the helium leak test results were not within the standard specification of cochlear devices.

-The recall notes show that "an accumulation of internal moisture may cause complete failure of the device.
+The recall notes show that "an accumulation of excessive moisture may cause complete device failure.
 Should any discomfort or pain sensation be experienced, please stop immediately using the device…."